AuDigitalHealth/lingo/docs/DEPLOYMENT.md

 }
 ```

-These endpoints can be used whoever you please to enable monitoring.
+These endpoints can be used to enable monitoring.

 Lingo also makes it easy to use [OpenTelemetry](https://opentelemetry.io/) , this can be configured
-in application.properties
+in **application.properties**:

 ```
-Lingo.telemetry.enabled=boolean
+snomio.telemetry.enabled=boolean
-Lingo.telemetry.zipkinendpoint=your_endpoint
+snomio.telemetry.zipkinendpoint=your_endpoint
-Lingo.telemetry.otelendpoint=your_endpoint
+snomio.telemetry.otelendpoint=your_endpoint
 ```

-In a real deployment, something like Kubernetes will likely be used which can be uses to greatly
+For an actual deployment, a platform like Kubernetes will likely be used to greatly
 enhance monitoring.
 For example using a combination of Grafana and OpenTelemetry to provide easy
 to use and detailed logs.
 As there are many ways to do this, and many monitoring tools, this won't
 be covered here, however the Lingo container console logs and OpenTelemetry are the main